-Revenue from short-term berthing (the "berthing revenue") (€3,369 thousand) included in 'Revenue'
+Revenue from short-term berthing (the "berthing revenue") (€3,145 thousand) included in 'Revenue'

 The Company's berthing revenue is derived from contracts concluded with customers for either annual, seasonal or visitor berthing arrangements.
 Relevant auditing standards specify that there is a rebuttable presumption that a risk of fraud underlying the recognition of revenue exists.
-That risk may result from premature revenue recognition, or, conversely, from inappropriately delayed revenues to a later financial period, and the recording of unsubstantiated revenues.
+That risk may result from premature revenue recognition and the recording of unsubstantiated revenues.
 Manual intervention, volume of transactions, and transactions that are recognised over multiple periods underlie such risk, specific to the Company.